Does your cat need a vet? Welcome to Coastal Cat Clinic!

 What are your hours?

 Our normal office working hours are Monday through Friday 8 to 5 but the doctor’s hours are by appointment only.
+Yes, you need an appointment so that the doctor is certain to be in the office and available to see you when you arrive with your cat.
 We do not have overnight or weekend hours or staffing, so critical cases sometimes need referral for continued care.
 We are closed certain holidays and during bad weather conditions.

 What about emergencies?